Photo by Edz Norton on Unsplash

 Golang Field Alignment and structure size optimization

-Since you're here already, I suppose you code in Golang and you're googling for a solution for a linter error mentioned in the article's title.
+and you're googling for a solution for a linter error mentioned in the article's title.

-I won't go into detail when it comes to a memory management and field alignement in Go, because that's not the subject of this post.
+, because that's not the subject of this post.
 You can read more on that in Golang Field Alignment article.

-Let's consider having a structs like this:
+Let's consider having a struct

 // Valid struct.